-The selected Input Sensor is added to the field in the channel configuration screen.
+The selections made are shown in the channel configuration screen.

 The software is now prepared to count pulses but has no idea of whether it is measuring the flow of electricity, water, or something else.
+Sensor Type

-The next steps are used to identify what the pulse count is representing.
+The next steps are to identify what the pulse count is representing.
+Count

+Electricity

 Tap on the "Sensor Type" line.
+Flow

 A list of options is presented.
+Flow (US)

 Select the type of measurement being made.

-(In our example we are measuring gas. ...
-Therefore, choose "Gas").
+(In our example we are measuring gas Therefore, choose "Gas").
+Gas

+Other

+Rainfall

+Time
-Next tap on "Recording Unit"

-Select a unit of measurement from the list.
+Next tap on "Recording Unit" and select a unit of measure from the list.

 (Units of measurement listed will vary according to earlier-made selections).

-(In out example this has to match the units used by the specific gas meter installed. e.g., m3 for the example shown opposite).
+(In our example this has to match the units used by the specific gas meter installed. e.g., m3 for the example shown opposite).